bohnacker/Treemap.js/README.md

 });
 ```

 This will create a treemap at position (x = 20, y = 20) as the upper left corner, with a width of 400 and a height of 300.
-You can give some options, how to calculate the rectangles. `order` could be set to `sort` of `shuffle`.
+You can give some options, how to calculate the rectangles. `order` could be set to `sort` or `shuffle`.
 Default is `sort`, which will sort all the items from largest to smallest.
-That's the best way from a data visualization point of view. `direction` might be `both`, `horizontal` or `vertical`.
+From a data visualization point of view that's the best. `direction` might be `both`, `horizontal` or `vertical`.
 A value bigger than 0 for `padding` makes every nested item smaller than the containing one.
-You have to be aware that this in fact produces a "wrong" visualization, because the sizes of the rectangles are not proportional to the values in the data any more.
-Still, this might be insignificant, if you do not have many values in your data.
+You have to be aware that in fact this produces a "wrong" visualization, because the sizes of the rectangles are not proportional to the values in the data any more.
+Still, this might be insignificant, if you do not have many values in your data and padding is small compared to the size of the whole treemap.

 #### 2. Add data to the treemap